 Is it best to get to Big Creek using Google Maps/Maps on my phone or GPS in my car?

-DO NOT use Google Maps/Maps on your phone or a GPS to get to Big Creek once you make it to Hwy 78.
-Doing so will send you on county roads that are not paved, go thru private property, and there is an excellent chance you will get stuck or meet an angry landowner!
-PLEASE print out the instructions off of this website to get to the lodge!
+DO NOT USE GPS.
+Doing so will send you on county roads that are not improved/gravel/paved, go thru private property, and there is an excellent chance you will get stuck or meet an angry landowner!
+PLEASE print out the instructions off of the website to get to the lodge!

 Can Airport pick-up arrangements be made through Big Creek Waterfowl Club?

 Yes, if needed, we can make all arrangements for your group’s pick-up and departure

 Does the lodge have all the conveniences of home?

 Yes, we have comfortable lodging, showers (city water), den area with large fireplace, big screen satellite TV, and a large covered outside deck.

 What time should we plan to check in for our arrival?